lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 It is important to note that some of the rendered values could be rests.
 Rest are produced when event atributes as articulation or intensity are set to 0.

+The final result of a rhythmic motif is a sequence of floats.
+Consequently, a processed rhythmic motif can be a talea for a new motif.

 --------
 ## Harmonic motif